pulsar-edit/package-frontend/README.md

 ## Developing the Frontend

-The Frontend alone is a rather simple NodeJS package, and is made to runs smoothly locally for development or testing.
+The Frontend alone is a rather simple NodeJS package, and is made to run smoothly for local development or testing.

 After cloning the repository locally, ensure to run `npm install` to get the necessary dependencies.